ImagingLab/2StepBayesianClassifier/README.md

 #### Output
-* An Excel sheet where first colomn is the  .... in each sample case and the second colomn is ts corresponding predicted class lablel
+* An Excel sheet where the first column is the  .... in each sample case and the second column is its corresponding predicted class label